aljawaid/CostControl/README.md

 -------------

 - Introducing a new Cost Control section allowing access for all users to use and update all currency rates
+- Quickly filter through all the currencies
+- _Application Currency_ is known as Base Currency (can only be edited by `admins`)
+- Save a favorite currency as _Reference Currency_ (can only be edited by `admins`)
 - Choose from **over 120 currencies** in your projects
   - **101** New currencies in addition to the 25 standard default currencies
   - All currency codes are [ISO 4217 three letter currency format](https://en.wikipedia.org/wiki/ISO_4217 "Learn more")